roman-milk/roman-milk.github.io/sis-in-law-incentives.md

+===

- ****** Sis-in-law Incentives Ch.
-07 ****** byTx_Tall_Tales© She didn't say anything, she just licked me several times before taking me into her mouth.
+She didn't say anything, she just licked me several times before taking me into her mouth.
 She sucked me for a minute or so, then got up.
 "That's hard on the knees," she admitted, then she guided me back to the bed, and when my legs bumped against the end, she gave a little push, so I sat back, then laid out fully, my cock sticking straight up.

  She climbed on after me, opposite the side Dawn was on, and kneeled down perpendicular to me.
 Her face was back in my lap and she was going to town.
 I was enjoying every minute of the blow-job with an audience, and then watched in wonder as Dawn put her drink away, and slid down to put her face just inches away from Holly's.